sftpgo/docs/docs/password.md

 ## Password caching

-Verifying bcrypt and argon2id hashes is computationally expensive.
+Verifying bcrypt, argon2id, and pbkdf2-sha256 hashes is computationally expensive.
 SFTPGo caches verified passwords in memory to reduce CPU usage on repeated logins.
 Caching is enabled by default and can be disabled via the `data_provider.password_caching` [configuration option](config-file.md).

 ## Password validation